Socket#

 Reading and writing streams#

-// Regular read/write
+// partial read/write

 socket.write(data, size);